maxhbr/LDBcollector/md/bzip2-1.0.6.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   until bzip2 1.0.6 there is only one license and not two as listed in SPDX (source:
+-   “until bzip2 1.0.6 there is only one license and not two as listed in SPDX” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/bzip2-libbzip-2010.yml "Scancode"))

 URLs